 Controlling mosquitoes is necessary to avoid nuisance biting and prevent the spread of disease, including West Nile Virus and mosquito-borne encephalitis.

-The city contracts with Colorado Mosquito Control (CMC), through Adams County, to help control the mosquito population.
+The city contracts with Colorado Mosquito Control (CMC) to help control the mosquito population.
 CMC has been actively monitoring and treating all known areas containing standing water for mosquito larvae.
 CMC and the Tri-County Health Department monitor traps in the city to determine what mosquito species are present and when to spray for adults.

 Ways residents can help reduce the risk of mosquito bites and their associated hazards: